MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ListStore.md

 The **Gnome::Gtk3::ListStore** object is a list model for use with a **Gnome::Gtk3::TreeView** widget.
 It implements the **Gnome::Gtk3::TreeModel** interface, and consequentialy, can use all of the methods available there.
 It also implements the **Gnome::Gtk3::TreeSortable** interface so it can be sorted by the view.
 Finally, it also implements the tree [drag and drop](https://developer.gnome.org/gtk3/3.24/gtk3-GtkTreeView-drag-and-drop.html) interfaces.

 The **Gnome::Gtk3::ListStore** can accept most GObject types as a column type, though it can’t accept all custom types.
 Internally, it will keep a copy of data passed in (such as a string or a boxed pointer).
 Columns that accept **GObjects** are handled a little differently.
 The **Gnome::Gtk3::ListStore** will keep a reference to the object instead of copying the value.
-As a result, if the object is modified, it is up to the application writer to call `gtk_tree_model_row_changed()` to emit the *row_changed* signal.
+As a result, if the object is modified, it is up to the application writer to call `gtk_tree_model_row_changed()` to emit the *row-changed* signal.
 This most commonly affects lists with **Gnome::Gdk3::Pixbufs** stored.

 An example for creating a simple list store: